Cilantro-Lovers Perfect Guacamole

 - Guacamole is best made just before eating, but it will keep in the fridge for a day or so.
 (The top will brown slightly, but if you stir you’ll find the lime juice has kept the rest of the avocado from darkening.)

-This recipe created by Kalyn after experimenting with guacamole through the years.All images and text ©
+This recipe created by Kalyn after experimenting with guacamole through the years.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-The ingredients in this Cilantro-Lover’s Guacamole are low-carb and low-glycemic, and approved for all phases of the South Beach Diet (although limit to 1/3 avocado per day for South Beach.)
+The ingredients in this Cilantro-Lover’s Perfect Guacamole are low-carb and and approved for all phases of the original South Beach Diet (although limit to 1/3 avocado per day for South Beach.)
 Of course the traditional corn chips often served with guacamole aren’t low-carb or South Beach Diet friendly, but avocado is great with just about anything.
 Thinly-sliced jicama “chips” or sweet mini-pepper scoops are great for low-carb dippers!

 Find More Recipes Like This One:

-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use Appetizer Recipes to find more recipes like this one.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.